-If you can exempt all of the equity in your home, it will not affect your Chapter 13 bankruptcy.
-If you have any nonexempt equity, you can still keep your home in Chapter 13 bankruptcy.
-However, you will need to pay back more of your general unsecured debts (such as credit cards and medical bills) through your repayment plan.
+If you can exempt all of your home equity, you won't pay an additional amount in your Chapter 13 plan.
+However, if you have nonexempt equity, you'll have to pay an equivalent amount toward your general unsecured debts (such as credit cards and medical bills) through your repayment plan.

 You might also need to know what happens if you're on the deed to someone else's home when you file for bankruptcy.

 Bankruptcy is an unusual area of law because it's essentially a qualification process.
 The laws provide instructions for completing a 50- to 60-page bankruptcy petition, and because all rules apply in every case, you can't skip a step.

 The forms and resources below will help you find more information.
 Also, you can use this list of Chapter 7 and 13 bankruptcy forms to see where this topic falls.
 And this handy bankruptcy document checklist will help you gather the things you'll need to complete the petition.